ANF/Draft/README.md

 ### I'm living on the Edge, give me the latest features
 You can simply grab a pre-release with the latest features or works that are under development.
 Keep in mind that things may break or appear unexpectedly.

+### Where's the gui release?

+<p>The gui release is currently in development but you can get it <a href = "https://github.com/ANF-Studios/ANFPad/releases/tag/0.3-a3">here</p>

 <h2 align="center">Further help</h2>
 <p>You can <a href="https://github.com/ANF-Studios/ListManager/issues">create an issue</a> or just join the support server.</p>